vmware-archive/Workshop/Lab05/README.md

 1. Modify the `appsettings.json` file with the configuration information needed to configure the `FortuneServiceClient`.
 The settings you provide will be used by the client so that it can communicate with the Fortune Service.

-   Notice the FortuneServiceClient expects to receive an injected `IOptionsSnapshot<FortuneServiceOptions>` which contains the configuration used by the client.
-Look at the already existing `FortuneServiceOptions` class and the client code to see what properties need to be filled in.
+   >**Note:** the FortuneServiceClient expects to receive an injected `IOptionsSnapshot<FortuneServiceOptions>`.
+Look at the existing `FortuneServiceOptions` class and the client code to see what properties need to be filled in.

 1. Modify the `Startup` class to make use of the `Options` framework to configure the `FortuneServiceOptions` from the values in `appsettings.json` and to add it to the service container so that it will be injected.

 ### Step 04 - Run both Locally

-1. Run the `Fortune-Teller-Service`.
-Run the application either in a command window or within VS2017.
+1. Run the `Fortune-Teller-Service` in either a command window or VS2017.
-1. Run the `Fortune-Teller-UI`.
-Run the application either in a command window or within VS2017.
+1. Run the `Fortune-Teller-UI` in either a command window or VS2017.
 1. Verify that the UI can communicate with the Fortune service.

 ### Step 05 - Push both to Cloud Foundry